Skip to content

 See Single Sign-On (SSO) for setup instructions, SCIM provisioning, account linking, and troubleshooting.

-Warp uses role-based access control with three roles — Team Owner, Team Admin, and Member — to manage team access and admin panel privileges.
+Warp uses role-based access control with three roles — Team Owner, Team Admin, and Member — to manage team access and Admin Panel privileges.
 See User roles and permissions for details.

 Resource sharing in Warp Drive has granular controls for who can view, edit, and share.

-The admin panel gives security and IT teams centralized control over AI behavior, data handling, and sharing policies.
+The Admin Panel gives security and IT teams centralized control over AI behavior, data handling, and sharing policies.
 Settings can be enforced (overriding individual user preferences organization-wide) or set to respect user setting (deferring to individual preferences).

 Security-relevant controls include: